Back to KitQuest Articlesmotivation

 That difference matters.

-At the same time, I do not think rewards are automatically a bad idea.
+At the same time, I don't think rewards are automatically a bad idea.
 Extra jobs, more advanced tasks, or bigger projects can be a great place to connect effort with earning.
 Washing the car, deep-cleaning the garage, helping with yardwork, or taking on extra responsibilities during a busy week can all be opportunities to teach money lessons.

 That is where I think many families find a healthy middle ground.